ESSRG group participation in the Festival of OCIES 2020

-Education in Small States Research Group to serve as Secretariat for new UN SIDS Partnership
+Education in Small States Research Group to serve as Secretariat for UN SIDS Partnership

 Education in Small States Research Group hosts international conference

-Living at the Sharp End of Environmental Uncertainty in Small Island States
+In association with the School of Education, University of Bristol Cabot Institute and Sazani Associates.
+17 & 18 July 2014.
+Living at the Sharp End of Environmental Uncertainty in Small Island States.

 Commonwealth Secretariat Commissioned Research now available